SKSteeve/Framework/README.md

 #### 3. Models
 	You can define your models inside Framework/App/Models

+	Change the db.ini variables to make connection with your Database Once you created your database and changed db.ini files, you can execute the .example.sql to be able to test Define protected $table for the model.
+	They should extend BaseModel to use:
+	*$instance->create([]);* method that accepts array with key => values representing column and value to be saved *$instance->find($id)* method that finds the object

 #### 4. Views
 	You can define your models inside Framework/Resources